Toddlers and infants under 2

 until you slip on the ice.
 And if you were thinking of carrying them on

 your back while you ski, DON’T!
-On the other hand, a nice warm chalet, a British nanny with arms full of toys and games, the occasional foray into the village or up the mountain, and your baby or toddler will think they’re in Heaven...
+On the other hand, a nice warm chalet, a British nanny with arms full of toys and games, the occasional foray into the village or up the mountain, and your baby or toddler will be in seventh Heaven...

 Infants and toddlers (under 2) £125: which includes the following:

-fresh food (puréed for infants) which we will discuss with you in advance
+fresh food (puréed for infants), which we can discuss with you in advance

-- a bathroom pack including baby shampoo, baby lotion and baby bubble bath
+- Bathroom pack containing baby shampoo, baby lotion and baby bubble bath

-- a stair gate (only available in certain chalets and must be booked in advance)
+- Stair gate (only available in certain chalets; must be booked in advance)

-- if you want to eat out on any night, other than the staff night off, your chalet staff will babysit until 10pm free of charge
+- If you want to eat out on any evening other than the staff night off, your chalet staff will babysit until 10pm free of charge

 SMA and Milupa Aptamil are not available so if your baby likes these,

 please bring this with you.
-Please contact us to discuss which brand you
+Please contact us to discuss which brand and the quantities you

 when in Val d'Isère your chalet staff will be able to organise this for

 To include Pampers nappies (please specify size), nappy sacks and wipes.
-We will purchase as many nappies as possible and can easily purchase more on your behalf during the week if required.
-Please bring out your normal nappy rash cream as these are not easily available nor cheap in France!
+We will buy a supply in advance and can buy more during the week if required.
+Please bring out your normal nappy rash cream as these are neither easily available nor cheap in France!